LTBI Clinical Recommendations

 Disclaimer

-The NSTC, a section of the NTCA, has developed these Clinical Recommendations to provide guidance for particular practice areas concerning latent tuberculosis screening, diagnosis, and treatment.
-These Clinical Recommendations are intended for use only as a tool to assist clinicians and health care professionals and should not be used to replace clinical judgment.
+The NSTC, a section of the NTCA, has developed this Clinical Guide to provide guidance for particular practice areas concerning latent tuberculosis screening, diagnosis, and treatment.
+This Clinical Guide is intended for use only as a tool to assist clinicians and health care professionals and should not be used to replace clinical judgment.
 For the full disclaimer, please see the inside cover of the publication.